 Gila Cohen-Shaw marked her mid-century birthday with a “Gift of Service” to herself through Global Volunteers in St. Lucia (pictured above receiving a hug from a teammate).
 She followed it up with two service programs in Tanzania shortly afterward.
-A speech pathologist and therapist by profession, she’s found great reward in the work of our Reaching Children’s Potential (RCP) program in both countries, and currently serves on our RCP committee.
+A speech pathologist and therapist by profession, she’s found great reward in the work of our Reaching Children’s Potential (RCP) project, and currently serves on our RCP committee.
 Here she shares her reflections on her latest program in Tanzania.

 What first motivated you to participate on a Global Volunteers service program?